 Ashleigh McArthur is a filmmaker and former diplomat from Sydney, Australia.
 After studying journalism and art history, she spent eight years living and working in Solomon Islands, Mexico and New York with the Australian foreign service before turning to documentary film.

 She attended the Australian Film, Television and Radio School (AFTRS) and worked as a story consultant with acclaimed Australian director, Jen Peedom (Sherpa, Mountain), before receiving a fellowship to attend Stanford’s MFA in Documentary Film and Video.

-Her films have screened at festivals in Australia (Antenna, Perth Revelation, St Kilda) and the US (Big Sky, Telluride Mountainfilm, among others) and her work has received generous support from the Ian Potter Cultural Trust, American-Australian Association and the University Film and Video Association (UFVA), from whom she received the Carol Fielding Grant for her thesis project, Framing Mother, in 2020.
+Her films have screened at festivals in Australia (Antenna, Perth Revelation, St Kilda) and the US (Big Sky, Telluride Mountainfilm, among others) and her work has received generous support from the Ian Potter Cultural Trust, Union Docs, American-Australian Association and University Film and Video Association (UFVA), from whom she received the Carol Fielding Grant for her thesis project, Framing Mother, in 2020.